liujiuming123/Awesome-Interactive-World-Model/README.md

 This is a curated awesome list of papers, codebases, websites, datasets, and benchmarks for interactive video world modeling.

 This repository follows the organization of [paper_link] and supports two ways of browsing the literature:
-- by application domains, such as open-world exploration, game engines, autonomous driving, and embodied AI for more comprehensive lists.
+- by application domains, such as open-world exploration, game engines, autonomous driving, and embodied AI.
-- by research themes, such as trends, controllability, long-horizon memory, and real-time interactivity corresponding to the paper.
+- by research themes, such as trends, controllability, long-horizon, memory, and real-time efficiency corresponding to the paper.

-Entries may appear in multiple sections when one paper contributes to several research axes.

 <p align="center">
   <img src="assets/interactive world model.png" alt="Awesome World Models" width="80%" style="border-radius: 15px; box-shadow: 0 4px 24px rgba(0,0,0,.1); margin: 5px 0;">